noahgarrett/BlazeLang/README.md

 // Built-In Functions
+print "value";          // Print a value to the console clock();                // Returns the current time in seconds (number)

+// List Built-In Functions
-print "value";          // Print a value to the console clock();                // Returns the current time in seconds (number) append(list, value)     // Appends a value to a list remove(list, index)     // Removes a value at a specified index of the list
+append(list, value)             // Appends a value to a list remove(list, index)             // Removes a value at a specified index of the list slice(list, start, end, step)   // Slices the current list and returns a new one.

 ```